doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

         }
     }

-You don't need to use special method for embedding the ``UserType`` form.
+You don't need to use any special method to embed the ``UserType`` form.
-A form is a field, too - so you can add this like any other field, with the expectation that the corresponding ``user`` property will hold an instance of the class ``UserType``.
+A form is a field, too - you can add it like any other field, with the expectation that the corresponding ``user`` property will hold an instance of the class ``UserType``.